Providing Evolving Ideas on AI and Creative WritingOverview

 When is AI okay in a creative writing class?

 When you are still doing the learning the task invites you to do.
-Writing helps an author to discover and
+Writing helps an author to discover and clarify their thoughts, and if you don’t do your own writing, you might be missing a chance to do your own thinking.

-When the instructor knows and okays the use of the AI in that way (the instructor can help you figure
+When the instructor knows and okays the use of the AI in that way (the instructor can help you figure out if you are still doing the learning the task invites)

 Some examples of when it might be okay:

-–using AI to generate a list of ideas for a piece of creative writing, but then you the writer still
+• using AI to generate a list of ideas for a piece of creative writing, but then you the writer still choose the best one to try

-poem you wrote into the AI and ask it to randomly cut out every fourth word, or cut its length by half.
+• using AI’s computer-ability skill with randomness to help you revise.
+For example, input a poem you wrote into the AI and ask it to randomly cut out every fourth word, or cut its length by half.
+You the writer read over what it did and decide which choices to keep.

-place in a different setting, or with a different “mood.”
-Only use this to give you ideas about how you
+• use AI to re-imagine a scene you wrote.
+Input the scene and ask the AI to rewrite it taking place in a different setting, or with a different “mood.”
+Only use this to give you ideas about how you might rewrite the scene.
+Be aware that when AI writes creatively, it often produces cliché.

-line stanzas?
+• use AI to show you different options for formatting your piece.
+What if it was divided into two line stanzas?
 Or what if it was written as prose with no line breaks?
-Then you as the writer decide which
+Then you as the writer decide which version you like the most.

-–use editing tools in AI to suggest places to consider grammar, spelling, and punctuation choices, and yet you the writer still make the final decisions
+• use editing tools in AI to suggest places to consider grammar, spelling, and punctuation choices, and yet you the writer still make the final decisions

 The instructor then directs students to use the document to complete one discussion assignment, which follows: